Expansiveness is the Lifeblood of Meditation

 If something takes the attention away from the breath, do not fight it, or try to suppress it.

 Rather, regard it with affectionate disinterest, then remove your attention from it so it either fades away in its own time, or flutters about in the awareness until it naturally disappears.
+Go back to the breath – always the breath.

 ALLOW THINGS TO CHANGE.

-And if the mind begins lapsing into habits of resistance, reaction or complaint, then simply bring the attention back to the main object of the breath and start again.
-The mind may continue muttering and whinging in your peripheral awareness, but so long as your attention is on the breath, eventually change will happen.
+And if the mind begins lapsing into habits of resistance, reaction or complaint, then bring the attention back to the main object of the breath and start again.
+The mind may continue muttering and whining in your peripheral awareness, but so long as your attention is on the breath, eventually change will happen.

 Change is your friend.